tomasmotastudios/tomasmotastudios/README.md

   - 🌱 I am currently finishing the multimedia course at ESEACD

   - 🔭 I am looking for my first job opportunity.
-My dream is to one day work with AI, Programmation and Photography.
+My dream is to one day work with AI, and Programmation.
 </p>

 <!-- Dropdown -->